abuasiyah/Linux-learning-module-README.md/level_0-1.md

 The next level’s password is in the *readme* file in the home directory.
 Use it to SSH into bandit1 on port 2220, and repeat this process for each level.

 **Information:**
-Commands you may need to solve this level
+Commands we may need to solve this level

 ls – Lists files and directories
 Example: ls -la